aptalca/docker-dolphin/README.md

 - Change "XXXX" to a port of your choice, it will be the port for the Docker GUI in browser
 - Change "YYYY" to a port of your choice, it will be the remote desktop port (optional and only needed if you want to connect via RDP client)
 - If you'd like to change the resolution for the GUI, you can modify the WIDTH and HEIGHT variables
 - By default, dolphin runs as nobody:users (99:100).
-If you want to give it root access, change the USER_ID and GROUP_ID variables in the docekr run command above to 0.
+If you want to give it root access, change the USER_ID and GROUP_ID variables in the docker run command above to 0.

 You can access the GUI by pointing your web browser to http://SERVERIP:XXXX/#/client/c/Dolphin